briantruongg/Coursera-Data-Analysis-Cyclistic/README.md

 # Cyclistic - Coursera Case Study
-my first project in analytics and learning how to code
+my first project in data analytics and learning how to code

 still a work in progress and open to critiques and comments